davidinfosec/task-runway/README.md

 ## How to Get Task Runway 1.0.2

-Visit [TaskRunway.com](https://taskrunway.com/install) to download the latest version, or download the installer below.
+Click [here](https://taskrunway.com/install) to download the latest version, or download the installer below.
 Bug changes will be coming soon in v1.0.3 to address some of the issues mentioned at https://taskrunway.com/issues

 # Task Runway v1.0.1 Release Changelog